Meet Katsuko Saruhashi, a resilient geochemist who detected nuclear fallout in the Pacific

 Her deep belief that science and society were linked left a lasting impact

 Determining the measure of a great scientist is a challenge.
 Is it an enormous contribution to science, noted by awards and distinctions?
-Publications in peer reviewed journals or keynotes at conferences?
+Publications in peer-reviewed journals or keynotes at conferences?
 Serving as an expert to governments, effecting change on national and international policy?
 Or can this measure be more granular: beyond being a role model, to be present and provide sustaining mentorship, lifting up others?

 No matter how you slice it, Katsuko Saruhashi is one such great scientist, and a woman who certainly lived up to her name, which translates to strong-minded or victorious in Japanese.
 Not only did she conduct groundbreaking research — developing the first method to measure carbon dioxide levels in seawater — but her work also made waves internationally, as she tracked and raised a global alarm on the dangers of nuclear testing.
 Throughout her 35-year career as a geochemist, she collected numerous awards and led the way for women to follow her in science.

-Saruhashi was born on March 22, 1920 in Tokyo.
+Saruhashi was born on March 22, 1920, in Tokyo, Japan.
 A shy and introverted young girl, she grew up curious: Lore has it that she was first drawn to science watching raindrops slide down the window in her primary school classroom, wondering what caused rain.
 Her parents were supportive of her education, to a point; ultimately, Saruhashi had to convince them to let her quit her job at 21 at an insurance firm to attend the Imperial Women’s College of Science, now Toho University.
 In a way, she had a little help from World War II: both she and her mother saw many women struggling without husbands or fathers, with little professional training to help them have successful careers.
 Realizing this, Saruhashi's mother encouraged her to gain technical knowledge herself and to achieve financial independence.

 After graduating in 1943 with her undergraduate degree in chemistry, Saruhashi joined the Geochemistry Laboratory at the Meteorological Research Institute (now called the Japan Meteorological Agency).
 There, she studied not rain, but oceans, specifically carbon dioxide (CO2) levels in seawater.
 Saruhashi developed the first method for measuring CO2 using temperature, pH, and chlorinity, called Saruhashi’s Table.
 This method became a global standard.
 Perhaps more importantly, she discovered that the Pacific Ocean releases more carbon dioxide than it absorbs: a concept with dire consequences today as the climate changes.

-Saruhashi also lead the way in studying ocean-borne nuclear contamination.
+Saruhashi also led the way in studying ocean-borne nuclear contamination.
 Although World War II had ended years before, the United States continued to carry out nuclear tests, particularly in the Pacific Ocean near Bikini Atoll, 2300 miles southwest of Japan.
 After several Japanese fishermen became mysteriously ill while out trawling downwind of the testing site in March 1954, the Japanese government asked Saruhashi and her colleagues at the Geochemical Laboratory to investigate.

 Conducting a study like this was no easy task.
 “The amount of fallout that we are talking about is really tiny, and then we are talking about the vast ocean,” Toshihiro Higuchi , a historian at Georgetown University and expert on Cold War science, told The Verge.
 Tasked with developing more sensitive measurements, Saruhashi and her team ultimately found nuclear fallout didn't travel evenly throughout the ocean.
 They tracked ocean circulation patterns using radionuclides, discovering that currents pushed radiation-contaminated waters clockwise, from Bikini Atoll northwest towards Japan.
 As a result, fallout levels were much higher in Japan than along the western U.S.